mishnit/mishnit.github.io/code-review-checklist.md

   - [ ] New short-lived access token can be renewed by using Long-Lived refresh token
   - [ ] Database contains only hashed values for passwords, secret keys and token

+# Positive Review
+  - Use +1 to mark LGTM (Looks good to me)
+  - Use +2 to mark LPTM (Looks perfect to me)

+# Negative Review
+  - Use -1 to mark ABSC (Accepted but small change).
+Mention what is wrong and how it can be fixed in the comment.
+  - Use -2 to mark LBTM (Looks bad to me).
+Mention what is critical and probably requires rework.
+Be polite while asking any question in the comment.

 # Note
+  Code review should be used to develop an environment of learning, which should help to avoid repeating mistakes rather blaming an individual.
+  Every Pull request requires atleast two positive reviews (single +2 or two +1) from peers to get merged in master.
-  Managers are highly recommended to make static code analysis tools and code profiling tools available to their teammates
+  Managers are highly recommended to make static code analysis tools and code profiling tools available to their teammates.
+  Group code reviews can be a great exercise for knowledge sharing.
+  Ideally a reviewer should not spend more than 60 minutes at a time.